-Disclosure: This post may contain affiliate links.
-This means we may receive a small commission if you click on a link and purchase something we have mentioned.
-While clicking these links won't cost you any extra money, they help us keep the site up and running!
-Thank you for your support!
+This post may contain affiliate links.
+This means we may receive a small commission if you click on a link and make a purchase; however, all opinions are our own.
+Clicking these links won't cost you anything extra, but it helps keep our site running.

-If you are a big dog lover, chances are, you’re already familiar with the Neapolitan mastiff.
+Neapolitan Mastiff.
 One of the largest breeds in the world, these big dogs are quite popular among the big-dog crowd and they have a significant number of devotees.

 But while it is important to think carefully about adding any breed to your family, this is especially true of gigantic canines, who may even weigh more than you do.
 We’ll delve into the details of the breed below and try to explain some of the basics of their health, personality, build, tendencies and more.